Bitwig Studio 2.4 Is Here

 Coinciding with Bitwig Studio 2.4, we're proud to present a brand new artist package, the result of a unique collaboration between Bitwig, Reverb.com, and influential Detroit producer Claude Young.

 This package uses material from Claude Young | Detroit Sound Science Vol. 1 - Cinematic Synth Sounds released on Reverb.com.
 It merges Claude’s own samples and presets made in collaboration with Bitwig.
 The results are evocative, warm sounds, animated by Bitwig Studio 2.4’s revamped Sampler.
 Ready to lend subtle emotion to any track, this package shows what can be achieved with solid audio and modern digital tools.
 Learn more about Claude Young here…

-	This brand new artist package is available now.
-Install Bitwig Studio 2.4, open the Package Manager, and grab the package.
-Search for creator "Claude Young" in the pop-up browser.
-Enjoy!
+The Claude Young - Cinematic Synth Sounds artist pack is available now.
+Install Bitwig Studio 2.4, open the Package Manager, and download the package, search for creator "Claude Young" in the pop-up browser and get inspired.